-At the beginning of February I signed up to walk a stretch of the/ John O’Groats Trail (JOGT) which is a coastal walking route from Inverness to John O’ Groats.
-There are 147 miles passing through stunning coastal scenery and historical points of interest.
+At the beginning of February I signed up to walk a stretch of the/ John O'Groats Trail (JOGT) which is a coastal walking route from Inverness to John O' Groats - 147 miles passing through stunning coastal scenery and historical points of interest.

 JOGT: STARTED FROM ONE MAN ON A WALK

-What is now known as the John O’ Groats Trail, started just only a few years ago in 2014.
-Of course, anyone could have walked the route before this, but it has only been in recent years that it has a trail status, with work being done to cut back vegetation, install way-markers, and building stiles and bridges.
-If you have done long distance walks like the West Highland Way or the somewhat gentler Great Glen Way (as we did in 2014) then there is less in the way of formal paths and tracks on some stages of the route.
+What is now known as the John O' Groats Trail, started just only a few years ago in 2014.
+Of course, anyone could have walked the route before this, but it has only been in recent years that it has trail status, with work being done to cut back vegetation, install way-markers, and build stiles and bridges.
+If you have done long-distance walks like the West Highland Way or the somewhat gentler Great Glen Way, then there is less in the way of formal paths and tracks on some stages of the route.

 We're fortunate to have close access to the trail in Wick.
 We live an easy walk away from Old Wick Castle which is one of the castles the route passes by.
 The JOGT trail has 14 stages, and we did the middle stretch (Duncansby to Skirza) of the final stage from Reiss to John O' Groats.

 Despite other areas in Caithness seeing snow, it was gloriously clear when we arrived at Duncansby Head, and we had amazing views towards the Duncansby Stacks.

 The cliff formations are amazing, especially when you can see the waves crashing into them.

 As we looked north we couldn't help but feel smug as a band of snow passed over Orkney, while we still had blue sky!

 I hadn't actually walked that close to the stacks before, and as you face them from the west, then southwest, their shapes appear completely different.